frankdenneman/PCIe-Device-NUMA-Node-Locality/README.md

 | NIC | VMNIC name, PCI ID, NUMA Node, Passthrough Attached VMs |
 | FPGA | PCI ID, NUMA Node, Passthrough Attached VMs |

-The reason why the PCI ID address is displayed, is because when you create a VM, the vCenter UI displays the (unique) PCI-ID first to identify the correct card.
-A FPGA and GPU do not have a VMkernel label such as VMNIC label of a Network card.
-No additional information about the VMs is provided, such as CPU scheduling locations or vNUMA topology as these are expensive calls to make and can change every CPU Quorum (50 ms)
+The reason why the PCI ID address is displayed is that when you create a VM, the vCenter UI displays the (unique) PCI-ID first to identify the correct card.
+An FPGA and GPU do not have a VMkernel label, such as the VMNIC label of a Network card.
+No additional information about the VMs is provided, such as CPU scheduling locations or vNUMA topology, as these are expensive calls to make and can change every CPU Quorum (50 ms).

 # Using the Script Set
 - Step 1.
 Download the script by clicking the "Download" button on this page.